eminence/deduprs/README.md

 ```

 which was replicated in several different directories, for example `testA/`, `testB/` and `testC/`.
-The directories pass in on the
+The directories passed in on the
 command line are called "root directories" or "roots".

 If you run `./dedup test*`, the first directory will be used as the primary tree to be walked.
 For each file in it,
 dedup.rs will check to see if it exists in the other roots.
 For example, does `testB/foo/one/a.txt` and `testC/foo/one/a.txt` exist?

-Each file that exists in multiple roots will be checked for sameness.
+Each file that exists in multiple roots will be checked for content sameness.
 Any files that are identical will be hard-linked together.

 To create the links, first a new link is created to a temporary file, and then then temporary file is moved on top of the real file.